-Watch our Easter Brunch table setting on The Today Show!
+Watch our Easter Brunch table setting on The Today Show in the video below!

 Easter usually means delicious brunch spreads and happy bursts of color that welcome spring.
 It’s one of my favorite holidays because it is a wonderful chance to spend some time with loved ones.
 We always arrange an Easter Brunch table setting for the occasion, and this year we tried to combine all of the best elements of the season to create a gorgeous display.